 Here are some tips to lower your acquisition costs:

 - Improve your store for conversions

 - Optimize paid ads

-- Analyze your acquisition channels and spend marketing budget on the ones that really make a difference to your business
+- Analyze your acquisition channels and spend your marketing budget on the ones that make a difference to your business

-For instance, if 1,000 people see your ad and 10 them click on it, your CTR is 10 / 1,000 = 1%.
-While impressions help you understand how often your content is seen online, CTR offers deeper insight into how engaging the content really is; visitors that click on the content are likely to be interested in your offerings.
+For instance, if 1,000 people see your ad and ten clicks on it, your CTR is 10 / 1,000 = 1%.
+While impressions help you understand how often your content is seen online, CTR offers more profound insight into how engaging the content is; visitors that click on the range are likely to be interested in your offerings.

 Another area to pay attention to is the specific pages visitors click on most often once they’re on your website or app.
 Naturally, you’d want more visitors to focus on the category and product pages than the Contact or About page.
-If there’s a discrepancy you notice, it’s wise to dig deeper.
+If you notice a discrepancy, it’s wise to dig deeper.